talatkuyuk/nodejs-express-jwt-mongodb-boilerplate/README.md

 npm install

 Create .env file considering the .env.example.
 Set MongoDB URL in that .env file.
+Set mail server in that .env file.

+Choose one of below commands
-nodemon src/server.js
+> nodemon src/server.js
+> npm run dev